file-format/Docs/en/executable/pyc.md

 PYC files are in bytecode and their file format specifications are not available publicly.
 However, investigation by some sources show that the [structure of a PYC file](https://nedbatchelder.com/blog/200804/the_structure_of_pyc_files.html#:~:text=pyc%20file%20is%20a%20binary,A%20marshalled%20code%20object.) consists of:

- * `A four-byte magic numbe`r - Simply two bytes that change with each change to the marshalling code, and then two bytes of 0d0a.
+ * `A four-byte magic number` - Simply two bytes that change with each change to the marshalling code, and then two bytes of 0d0a.
  * `A four-byte modification timestamp` - Unix modification timestamp of the source file that generated the .pyc, so that it can be recompiled if the source changes.
  * `A marshalled code object` - the output of marshal.dump of the code object that is a result of compiling the source file.

+## FAQs

+1. **How is a PYC file generated?** A PYC file is created when Python source code is compiled using the Python interpreter.
+The compiled code is then stored in the PYC file.

+1. **Is PYC faster than py?** PYC files are saved after python source code is compiled.
+Since these are already interpreted, these files are faster than .py files.

+1. **What is the difference between py and pyc file?** PY files contain Python source code file for a program, while .pyc files contain interpreted bytecode of an application.

+1. **Is PYC a binary file?** PYC file is a binary file that contains a 4-byte magic number, a 4-byte modification timestamp, and a marshalled code object.

+1. **Can we convert .pyc to .py?** Yes, it is possible to convert pyc files to py.
+Decompilers such as Decompyle++ may be used to translate compiled Python byte-code back into valid and human-readable Python source code.

 ## References